 One set of alternatives: The Market Share Reporter (Gale), the World Market Share Reporter (Gale) and Worldwide Market Share (Richard Combs Associates).
 The Market Share Reporter and Worldwide Market Share are available on Lexis(MARKET;MKTSHR and MARKET;WLDMKT, respectively).

-Cost-effective research: I have gotten my best results searching the RDS TableBase database.
-TableBasis is available on Dialog (File 93), Lexis (MARKET;RDSTBL) and the subscription-only TableBase Web site (www.tablebase.com).
+Cost-effective research: I have had good results searching the RDS TableBase database.
+TableBase is available on Lexis (MARKET;RDSTBL) and on Gale's RDS Business Suite.
 If you know the industry leaders, search for their names (see "Lists," below).
 Otherwise, search for the name of the industry.

-As a supplement, you may also want to search the RDS Business & Industry Database, available on Dialog (File 9) and Lexis (MARKET;RDSB&I).
+As a supplement, you may also want to search the RDS Business & Industry Database, available on Lexis (MARKET;RDSB&I).
 The Business and Industry database draws its data from the business and general press.
-You can get market share data by adding "and ct=market share" to the and of your search (you might also want to add "and dt=ranking").
+You can get market share data by adding the term "market share" to your search.

 Reports from IBISWorld Industry Market Research can be quite expensive, but you can often download the Report Overview for free from the Alacra Store, and that may have all the market share information you need.
 Same thing for the Mintel Shapshot Reports.